💡 Quick Summary

 Prescription Requirement

 The Wegovy pill is an FDA-approved prescription medication.
-You will need a valid prescription from a licensed healthcare provider — a primary care physician, endocrinologist, obesity medicine specialist, or telehealth provider.
+You need a valid prescription from a licensed healthcare provider — a primary care physician, endocrinologist, obesity medicine specialist, or telehealth provider.
 There is no legitimate way to obtain it without a prescription.

 Where It's Available